antoniopelusi/antoniopelusi.github.io/_posts/2023-11-14-crowdchat.md

 [GithubLink]: https://github.com/antoniopelusi/CrowdChat

-A Client Server group chat that use the Java RMI interface.
+[A Client Server group chat that use the Java RMI interface.][GithubLink]

-> Click [here][GithubLink] to open the project repository.
-{: .prompt-info }